JoshBergman/User-Agent-Parser-TS/README.md

 By: Joshua Bergman

+## Important Note

+User agent strings are outdated and it seems like they are going to be phased out soon(ish).
+I personally use this as a backup to user agent hints for identifying browsers and devices for analytics.

 ## Intended Use

 The intended use of this program is to get the browser version and device type from a user agent string.